 This course specification is a formal document, which provides a summary of the main features of your course and the learning outcomes that you might reasonably be expected to achieve and demonstrate if you take full advantage of the learning opportunities that are provided.
 Further information is contained in the University prospectus, and in various handbooks, all of which you will be able to access online.
-Alternatively, further information on the University's academic regulations and polices can be found here.
+Alternatively, further information on the University's academic regulations and policies can be found here.
 Further information on the University's Admissions Policy can be found here.

-Your degree course in BA Human Geography is delivered in three stages, each of which comprises one year of full-time study during which you must follow modules to the value of 120 national credits.
-The degree 'with an International year' comprises an extra-curricular year between the second and third stages which contributes to your final marks on the four year course.
+Courses are delivered in three stages, each of which comprises one year of full-time study during which the student must follow modules to the value of 120 national credits.
+The degree 'with an International year' comprises an extra-curricular year between the second and third stages which contributes to the final marks of students on the four year course.
 The curriculum is based on a strong foundation in Stage one, providing a broadly-based introduction on which is built an increasing specialisation in Stages two and three.
-Stage two provides integrated modules in substantial areas of the discipline, which take you beyond the introductions provided in the first year and provide a basis for the research-led specialist options in the third year.
+Stage two provides integrated modules in substantial areas of the discipline, which take students beyond the introductions provided in the first year and provide a basis for the research-led specialist options in the third year.
 In Stage three, a wide range of options are offered, and students also complete an independent research dissertation.
 This is seen as the culmination of training in research design, research techniques, analysis, and presentation.

-On all courses you take mandatory modules in research methods and design, which culminate in a specialist field module in both Stage one and Stage two (current field destinations are Spain, Cyprus and London).
+On all courses students take mandatory modules in research methods and design, which culminate in a specialist field module in both Stage one and Stage two (current field destinations are Spain, Sicily, Cyprus and London).

-As all single honours students take a core first year with elements of human and physical geography, there is flexibility to transfer degrees between BA or BSc Geography, BA Human Geography, BSc Physical Geography, BA Geography, Culture & Identity, BA Geography, Geopolitics and Global Affairs and BSc Geography, Environment & Climate.
-However, from Stage two, students following the pathway courses are required to take a particular set of modules through those on offer.
-There is no formal difference between the BA and BSc Geography courses: you are able to choose the title that best fits their course content and career aspirations after discussion with their personal tutor.
+As all single honours students take a core first year with elements of human and physical geography, there is flexibility to transfer degrees between BA or BSc Geography, BA Human Geography or BSc Physical Geography, or one of our pathway degrees: BA Geography, Culture and Identity; BA Geography, Geopolitics and Global Affairs; BSc Geography, Environment and Climate.
+However, from Stage two, students following the BA Human Geography or BSc Physical Geography and the pathway courses are required to take a particular route through the modules on offer.
+There is no formal difference between the BA and BSc Geography courses: students are able to choose the title that best fits their course content and career aspirations after discussion with their personal tutor.
 Moreover, students enrolled on the BA or BSc Geography will be able to graduate with a degree title of Human Geography or Physical Geography if their portfolio of modules fit the specialist pathways.
-Advice is provided on appropriate module combinations and pathways depending on your interests and possible future career paths.
+Advice is provided on appropriate module combinations and pathways depending on a student's interests and possible future career paths.